nongrata081/ai-ideas/ai-ideas-nextra/pages/product/features/software-engineer-ai/ai-techstack-planner.en-US.md

 # AI Techstack planner

+- define an optimal techstack for a solution, based on ... (solution intent?)

+---

 - Given description of a project, define an optimal techstack for it.
 - Research the web
     - Search engines